janeromero/janeromero.github.io/README.md

 ## 2017-11-03
 ### CSS Preparatory Course
-Though no deep discussion was invovled, we had an overview on what to expect on CSS
+Though no deep discussion was invovled, we had an overview on what to expect on CSS.
+I find this great, that a non IT person is able to understand the overview of a somewhat unfamiliar topic in 4 hours.

 ## 2017-11-06
 ### Introduction to CSS/Quiz
-Feedback
+An in-depth discussion to connect the prep course to the actual course was sufficient.

 ## 2017-11-07